Little Shell Tribe of Chippewa Indians of Montana

-Little Shell Tribe of Chippewa Indians of Montana is a federally-recognized tribe of Ojibwe people in Montana.
+Little Shell Tribe of Chippewa Indians of Montana (Ojibwe language: Esensininiwag) is a federally recognized tribe of Ojibwe, Métis, and Cree people in Montana.
 The name of the tribe is often shortened to Little Shell.
-The current population of enrolled tribal members is approximately 6,200.
-They have a 35,000-sq. foot office complex in Great Falls.
+In 2023, the population of enrolled tribal members is approximately 6,900.
+The Tribe's headquarters is in Great Falls, in a 35,000-sq. foot office complex.

-Named for its 19th-century leader, Esens, known as "Little Shell".
-It was formerly known as the Little Shell Band of Landless Chippewa Indians of Montana because the Little Shell went without an Indian reservation, having conflicts with federal authorities dating back to the 19th century.
-Though considered “landless,” the tribe was state recognized in Montana for many years prior to federal recognition.
-The National Defense Authorization Act, which was signed into law on December 20, 2019, finally granted the Tribe Federal recognition.
-The tribe now owns 718 acres of land in and around Great Falls, Montana, and manages the Hell Creek Recreation Area.
+The Little Shell Tribe is named after its 19th-century leader, Esens, known as "Little Shell."
+The Tribe was also referred to as the Little Shell Band of "Landless" Chippewa Indians of Montana because it did not have an Indian reservation, resulting from conflicts with federal authorities dating back to the 19th century.
+Although considered "landless", the tribe gained state recognition from Montana in 2000.
+On December 20, 2019, the National Defense Authorization Act was signed into law, finally granting the Tribe federal recognition.
+The Tribe owns over 800 acres of land in and around Great Falls, Montana, and manages the Hell Creek Recreation Area.

-Members elect a government of a chairman and Tribal Council according to their constitution.
-While headquartered in Great Falls, tribal members live throughout Montana, particularly in Havre, Lewistown, Helena, Butte, Chinook, Hays, Wolf Point, Hamilton, Billings.
+Members elect a government consisting of a Chairman, First Vice-Chairman, Second Vice-Chairman, Secretary-Treasurer, and Tribal Council following their constitution.
+While headquartered in Great Falls, tribal members live throughout Montana, particularly in Havre, Lewistown, Helena, Butte, Chinook, Hays, Wolf Point, Hamilton, and Billings.

 History

-During the early part of the 18th century, the ancestors of the Little Shell migrated from the Great Lakes area (most likely northern Ontario and northern Minnesota) into the Plains of Canada and the United States.
+In the early 18th century, the ancestors of the Little Shell migrated from the Great Lakes area, likely northern Ontario and northern Minnesota, into the Plains of Canada and the United States.
 They allied with the Assiniboine and Cree in a confederacy, driving out the Dakota and probably other tribes native to the areas now known as Alberta, Manitoba, and Ontario in Canada, and Minnesota and Montana in the United States.

 The Little Shell are part of the historical Pembina Band of Chippewa Indians, first recorded by European settlers in documents of the Hudson's Bay Company at Fort Garry (Winnipeg) in the early 18th century.
-These logs and diaries show the Ojibwa people lived across approximately 63 million acres (250,000 km²) of land throughout what is now South Dakota, North Dakota and Canada.
+These logs and diaries show the Ojibwa people lived across approximately 63 million acres (250,000 km2) of land throughout what is now South Dakota, North Dakota and Canada.
 By the early 19th century, many French Canadian men, mostly fur trappers, had married into Ojibwe families.

 The Pembina Band entered into a treaty with the United States in the 1863 Treaty of Old Crossing, together with the Red Lake Band of Chippewa.
 In 1864, the tribal leader, Esens, also known as Little Shell, walked out of further negotiations and refused to amend the original treaty.
-In 1892 he sent word to Washington D.C. that he would exchange 52 million acres (210,000 km²) of land and the treaty rights of 1863 for a large reservation, to include the entire Turtle Mountain area, at the price of $1.00 per acre of land.
+In 1892 he sent word to Washington D.C. that he would exchange 52 million acres (210,000 km2) of land and the treaty rights of 1863 for a large reservation, to include the entire Turtle Mountain area, at the price of $1.00 per acre of land.